gabinsane/multimodal-vae-comparison/README.md

 ### Training on other datasets

-By default, we also support training on MNIST_SVHN (or MNIST/SVHN only), Caltech-UCSD Birds 200 (CUB) dataset as used in the [MMVAE paper](https://arxiv.org/pdf/1911.03393.pdf), Sprites (as in [this repository](https://github.com/YingzhenLi/Sprites)), CelebA, FashionMNIST and PolyMNIST.
+By default, we also support training on VHN (or MNIST/SVHN only), Caltech-UCSD Birds 200 (CUB) dataset as used in the [MMVAE paper](https://arxiv.org/pdf/1911.03393.pdf), Sprites (as in [this repository](https://github.com/YingzhenLi/Sprites)), CelebA, FashionMNIST and PolyMNIST.
 We provide the default training configs which you can adjust according to your needs (e.g. change the model, loss objective etc.).